NBC Logo

 NBC Logo 1931-1942

-In 1931, the broadcasting studio approved a different logo, completely different from the debut one.
-First, the fact that it was not graphic but textual.
+In 1931, the broadcasting studio approved a different logo from the debut one.
+First, it was not graphic but textual.
 Secondly, the focus is on the name of the company.
 To do this, the designers placed the abbreviated NBC lettering diagonally in a square with rounded corners.
 It goes down from left to right and contains letters with thin serifs.
 All lightning bolts are now centered around “B.” The square inside is white, outlined by a black stripe forming a continuous frame.
 The transition to a geometric figure of this form is associated with the spread of the television network.

 1943 – 1946